DSStoffer/dsstoffer.github.io/README.md

 * D.S., Scher, M., Richardson, G., Day, N. &amp; Coble, P. (1988).
 A Walsh-Fourier analysis of the effects of moderate maternal alcohol consumption on neonatal sleep-state cycling. _Journal of the American Statistical Association_, 83, 954-963.
 DOI: [10.2307/2290119](files/Stoffer1998)

-> _The data are included in [astsa](https://github.com/nickpoison/astsa/blob/master/README.md) as `sleep1` and `sleep2`.
+> _The data are included in [astsa](https://github.com/nickpoison/astsa/blob/master/README.md) as columns in `sleep1` and `sleep2`.
 This paper won the American Statistical Association's Outstanding Statistical Application  Award for 1989.
 The theory for this paper was given in Stoffer (1987)... just below:_